26 Oct 2021

 Recently, I saw a really nice definition in a blog post where somebody talked about

 acting with integrity, at the moment of choice.
 I think is a nice way of describing responsible leadership.
 I guess at the end of the day, it all comes down to taking action, for a better future, for all.

 Maaike: That's a really nice way to put it acting on integrity when making a decision.
-What we discussed before; there are two strategies, either how an organisation who has a board of directors and non-executives, who take responsible leadership as a whole or how you see organisations also appointing a Chief Sustainability Officer or sustainable leader.
+What we discussed before; there are two strategies, either how an organisation who has a board of directors and non-executives, who take responsible leadership as a whole or how you see organizations also appointing a Chief Sustainability Officer or sustainable leader.

 Katharina: I think there are many points to what you just said.
 If we start with, what is the role of a sustainability leader.
-I guess ideally in an organisation there would not be the need for a CSO because of you see there is a new way of doing business, then you could argue that this is a shared responsibility amongst all the leaders within an organisation.
+I guess ideally in an organization there would not be the need for a CSO because of you see there is a new way of doing business, then you could argue that this is a shared responsibility amongst all the leaders within an organization.

 But on the other hand, we all know that there's quite a lot of change that needs to take place, we need to rethink how we think about our businesses.
 And that is where CSOs very often get appointed.
-I think in many organisations, they will turn out to be transition roles, transformation roles.
+I think in many organizations, they will turn out to be transition roles, transformation roles.
 And when you really transform the way of doing business, as I said before, it's all to be integrated.

 Your comment or question on how to influence other senior business leaders.
 I think that's really where for sustainability leaders, you would like to have people who are influencers, have great influencing skills.
 So, I think it comes down to sitting down with your colleagues and really understand the environmental externalities of your business, both positive and negative, and also understanding the full social footprint you have in your entire value chain, both upstream and downstream.